jamesjosephreynolds/CarND-Path-Planning-Project/README.md

 2. The behavior will not match the speed of the lane into which it is shifting.
 This was sometimes leading to a collision, so I have given large buffer distances to prevent this.

+3. The behavior will not slow down to go around a vehicle.
+The only time the vehicle will slow down is according to the vehicle directly in front of it.

+4. The trajectory has a very small acceleration to avoid jerk and acceleration issues, but this could be optimized by accelerating within a given path, not just when joining paths.

 ## Results

 [![Whoops, there should be a picture here!](https://img.youtube.com/vi/FIU6CmpPsY0/0.jpg)](https://youtu.be/FIU6CmpPsY0)